soluble-ai/k.env/README.md

 ## About

 A variation of this has always existed in my `.zshrc`.
+Originally titled "k.sh".

 Inspired by [@ibuildthecloud's tweet](https://twitter.com/ibuildthecloud/status/1303329978088484869), built by Matt at [Soluble.ai](https://www.soluble.ai).